-To foster that alignment, the Guiding Principles draw on the different discourses and rationales that reflect the different social roles each governance system plays in regulating corporate conduct.
-Thus, for states the emphasis is on the legal obligations they have under the international human rights regime to protect against human rights abuses by third parties within their jurisdiction, including business, as well as policy rationales that are consistent with, and supportive of, meeting those obligations-such as when they do business with business.
-For businesses, beyond compliance with legal obligations, the Guiding Principles focus on the need to manage the risk of involvement in human rights abuses, which requires that companies employ due diligence to avoid infringing on the rights of others and address harm where it does occur.
-For adversely affected individuals and communities, the Guiding Principles stipulate ways for their further empowerment through meaningful dialogue and engagement throughout the due diligence cycle as well as means to realize their rights to remedy, both judicial and non-judicial.
-These perspectives are combined within the "Protect, Respect and Remedy" framing, and spelled out in the Guiding Principles.
+To foster that alignment, the UNGPs draw on the different discourses and rationales that reflect the different social roles each governance system plays in regulating corporate conduct.
+Thus, for states the emphasis is on the legal obligations they have under the international human rights regime to protect against human rights abuses by third parties within their jurisdiction, including business, as well as policy rationales that are consistent with, and supportive of, meeting those obligations-when they do business with business, for example.
+For businesses, beyond compliance with legal obligations, the UNGPs focus on the need to manage the risk of involvement in human rights abuses, which requires that companies employ due diligence to avoid infringing on the rights of others and address harm where it does occur.
+For adversely affected individuals and communities, the UNGPs stipulate ways for their further empowerment through meaningful dialogue and engagement throughout the due diligence cycle and other means to realize their rights to remedy, both judicial and non-judicial.
+These perspectives are combined within the common but differentiated "Protect, Respect and Remedy" framing, and spelled out in the UNGPs.

-Susan K Sell and Aseem Prakash, 'Using Ideas Strategically: The Contest between Business and NGO Networks in Intellectual Property Rights' [2004] International Studies Quarterly 143.
+46 Susan K. Sell and Aseem Prakash, Using Ideas Strategically: The Contest between Business and NGO Networks in Intellectual Property Rights' (2004) International Studies Quarterly 143.

-For traditional human rights scholars perhaps the most controversial aspect of the Guiding Principles has been the foundation of the second pillar-the corporate responsibility to respect human rights.
+For the traditional human rights community perhaps the most controversial aspect of the UNGPs has been the foundation of the second pillar-the corporate responsibility to respect human rights.
 I turn to it next.

-B Social Norms
+Social Norms

-Advocacy oriented international human rights lawyers and others informed by them tend to differentiate between two types of norms: moral and legal.
+International human rights lawyers and advocates informed by that discipline tend to differentiate between two types of norms: legal and moral.
 From moral norms many then try to derive and drive lex feranda: law as it should be.
 Social scientists and sociologically-minded legal scholars also place great weight on the role of social norms.
-Of course, there are dynamic relationships among the three.
-To take one simple linear example, campaigns against smoking in restaurants were initially justified on the essentially moral grounds that others have a right not to be subjected to the health risks of secondary smoke inhalation.
-This soon turned into an accepted social norm, enforced by pressure from other patrons as well as many restaurants themselves, before becoming a legal norm in many countries.

-The Guiding Principles reaffirm that business enterprises must comply with all applicable legal requirements.
-Over and above legal compliance, they also stipulate that enterprises have the responsibility to respect human rights, irrespective of states' willingness or ability to enforce the law.
-Where does this responsibility to respect human rights come from?
-In the Guiding Principles it is anchored in a transnational social norm.
-But how does that work at the global level, where social norms vary across different countries and cultures?53
+The UNGPs reaffirm that business enterprises must comply with all applicable laws.
+Beyond legal compliance, they also stipulate that enterprises have the responsibility to respect human rights, irrespective of a state's willingness or ability to enforce the law.
+This responsibility is based in a social norm.
+How does that work at the global level, where social norms vary across different countries and cultures?

-Social norms are shared expectations of how particular actors are to conduct themselves in given circumstances.54 They hold within specific spheres of social interaction.
-The corporate responsibility to respect human rights enjoys widespread recognition as a social norm in what I have elsewhere termed "the global public domain"-which functions much like a domestic civic or public sphere.55 To illustrate this concept, when Oxfam America funds community activists in Cajamarca, Peru, who organize protests against the local operations of an American mining company, and when it also brings community leaders to the company's annual shareholder meetings or to a UN business and human rights forum in Geneva to make their case to the assembled audience, and to the world beyond through the press and social
+Social norms are shared expectations of how particular actors are to conduct themselves in given circumstances.
+They hold within spheres of structured social interaction.
+The corporate responsibility to respect human rights enjoys near-universal recognition as a social norm in what I have elsewhere termed "the global public domain."
+To illustrate this concept, when Oxfam America funds community activists in Cajamarca, Peru, who organize protests against the local operations of an American mining company, and when it also brings community leaders to the company's annual shareholder meetings or to a UN business and human rights forum in Geneva to make their case to the assembled audience, and to the world beyond through the press and social media, those actions unfold in transnational space, not simply in separate locales.
+Similarly, when Zambian or Andean communities lodge complaints against Chinese companies based on social norms that the communities had previously established with Western companies in the same or nearby locales, and the Chinese managers request guidance from Beijing, and Beijing's guidance in turn draws on the GC, UNGPs or the OECD Guidelines for Multinational Enterprises, those acts unfold in transnational space.
+Similar examples can be drawn from virtually any sector of transnational business activity.
+The totality of such transnational spaces